Predbo/vert.x-angular-jwt/README.md

 # vert.x-angular-jwt
 Playground to get in touch with vert.x, angularJS and stateless authentication based on JWT.
-Currently the Angular and JWT part is still missing, the following aspects are already considered:
+Currently the Angular part is still missing, the following aspects are already considered:
 * vertx-core
 * vertx-web
+* vertx-auth-jwt
 * Logging with log4j
 * CRUD REST API
 * junit tests with vertx-unit, junit and unirest